sarah-antillia/Realistic-AutoAnnotation-Tool/README.md

   Those backgrounds must have same image size 1280x720. <br>
   <br>
-The minimum image set will be augmented by our augmentation tool(python scripts), and the augmented images will be pasted on train, valid, test bacground images to generate realistic dataset for object detection.<br>
+The minimum image set will be augmented by our augmentation tool(python scripts), and the augmented images will be pasted on train, valid, test background images to generate realistic dataset for object detection.<br>
 <br>

 <h3>1.3 Create a project</h3>